Techainer/sort-node/README.md

 The `sort-node` package contain the object `SortNode` that can be use to track object detected from a single video or camera.

-The `SortNode` object can be initialize with 2 arguments:
+The `SortNode` object can be initialize with 4 arguments in the following order:
-- `kMinHits`: (int) Minimum number of hits before a bounding box was assigned a new track ID
+- `kMinHits`: (int) Minimum number of hits before a bounding box was assigned a new track ID (should be 3)
+- `kMaxAge`: (int) Maximum number of frames to keep alive a track without associated detections
+- `kIoUThreshold`: (float between 0 and 1) Minimum IOU for match (should be 0.3)
 - `kMinConfidence`: (float between 0 and 1) Bouding boxes with confidence score less than this value will be ignored

 With each frame, you will need to call `update` method.